FusionAuth/fusionauth-site/site/_posts/2022-06-14-why-no-auth-in-oauth.md

 Separation of concerns is a common pattern in software systems.
 Developers break up systems into different components, with each component being responsible for a different piece of the system.
 Some parts are responsible for creating the user interface, others for data access.

-In this case, the specifications are clearly not defining authentication, but are focused on the means and artifacts of that authentication.
+In this case, the OAuth and OIDC specifications do not define authentication.
+Instead, they focus on the precursors and artifacts of an authentication event.

-This means that the authorization server can authenticate the user to whatever level of certainty it needs.
-And there are specifications for that, such as [NIST 800-63-3](https://pages.nist.gov/800-63-3/sp800-63-3.html) which defines the three levels of "Authenticator Assurance", creatively named:
+This means that the authorization server can authenticate the user to whatever level of certainty it needs, based on what it knows.

+There are specifications for that, such as [NIST 800-63-3](https://pages.nist.gov/800-63-3/sp800-63-3.html) which defines the three levels of "Authenticator Assurance".
+These are creatively named:

 * AAL1
 * AAL2